deanebarker/contentful-webhook-server/README.md

 Authentication and filtering to Contentful IP ranges is _not_ handled by this library.
 That is left for you to implement and manage through provided options in the ASP.NET MVC stack.

-Once the dispatcher is mapping to a controller action, you are free to register "handlers" to respond to inbound webhooks.
+Once the dispatcher is mapped to a controller action, you are free to register "handlers" to respond to inbound webhooks.
 A handler is simply a C# method of a specific signature.
 You write the method, then "register" it with the dispatcher.

 A handler is a _static_ method of this signature: